panchal2002/TechwondoeAssignment/README.md

 4. Readme file on how to deploy and run the service.

+## How to run the service

+1. Download the project from github
+2. Open the project in the IDE of your choice (ex VS Code)
+3. Run the command `npm install` to install all the required dependencies
+4. Run the command `npm start` to run the project in local environment

 ## Available Scripts

 In the project directory, you can run: